 If you see water pooling around your water heater, you’ll first need to determine whether it’s actually leaking.
 If you see a small amount of water, it could just be condensation from the water heater or surrounding pipes.
 This is especially common in basements.
 If your water heater is leaking, you’ll need to call a licensed plumber to make repairs.
 We do not recommend DIY work on your water heater as the components can be quite complex.
 As a general rule of thumb, plumbers may be able to replace specific parts like valves and connections if they are broken.
 However, if your leak is coming from the tank itself due to corrosion or damage, you’re going to need a new water heater.

 Once the repair is completed on your leaky water heater, you always want to install an automatic water heater shut off valve on your conventional tank style water heater.
 The automatic water heater shut off valve will automatically shut off the water supply to the heater when water or moisture is detected in the pan saving you possibly tens of thousands of dollars in water damage.
-Since water heaters can be located in the attic or a closet hidden away, installing an automatic water heater shut off valve will give you peace of mind if for some reason your water heater starts leaking.
+Installing an automatic water heater shut off valve will give you peace of mind from leaks since water heaters can be located in the attic or a closet hidden away.